MicrosoftDocs/security/zero-trust/add-saas-apps.md

 Azure AD has an application gallery that contains a collection of SaaS apps that have been pre-integrated with Azure AD.
 This is the easiest way to start managing apps.
 All you'll need to do is sign into Azure Active Directory and choose from using applications from specific cloud platforms, featured applications, or you search for the application that you want to use.

+Using the pre-integrated apps in Azure AD helps you leverage the conveniences of easy configuration,

 For more information, see [Add an enterprise application](/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application) and [Overview of Azure Active Directory application gallery](/azure/active-directory/manage-apps/overview-application-gallery).